-Citizen Science
+Community Science

-The Oregon Coast Aquarium partners with several other organizations on citizen science projects.
-Citizen science involves public participation and collaboration in the gathering and understanding of scientific data.
+The Oregon Coast Aquarium partners with several other organizations on community science projects.
+Community science involves public participation and collaboration in the gathering and understanding of scientific data.
 The world is a complex, changing place and there are a limited number of scientists collecting the data we need to understand it.
 By working with trained citizen scientists, we expand our understanding of the environment and human impacts on it.

 Water Quality